Cycling is a year round activity so follow our top winter cycling tips to help you stay safe and comfortable in the saddle through the winter months.

 Jacket – If you decide to invest in a cycling jacket, get one that has some degree of breathability and with visibility-enhancing reflective sections.

-High-viz – Consider wearing a lightweight high-viz tabard over your outer clothing, to make you visible to other road users or maybe a high visibility rucksack cover, though that won’t improve your visibility to others face one
+High-viz – Consider wearing a lightweight high-viz tabard over your outer clothing, to make you visible to other road users.
+A high visibility rucksack cover is also good, though that won’t improve your visibility to those facing you.

 Gloves – Should ideally be windproof, waterproof, long enough to cover your wrists and not too tight.
 Sometimes a couple of pairs of thin gloves work very well,